-The TMPPS must provide a healthy, creative and supportive environment for all CFS staff by encouraging open dialogue, feedback mechanisms, and opportunities for input and staff recognition.
-This position carries out its responsibilities in accordance with the Government of Northwest Territories' (GNWTs) acts, regulations, policies, and departmental procedures that include the Health Information Act, the Public Service Act, Public Service Regulations, Child and Family Services Act, Public Guardian Act, Mental Health Act, Human Resource Manual, Staffing Appeals Regulations and various other government policies.
+The TM-HFP must provide a healthy, creative and supportive environment for all CFS staff by encouraging open dialogue, feedback mechanisms, and opportunities for input and staff recognition.
+This position carries out its responsibilities in accordance with the Government of

+Northwest Territories' (GNWTs) acts, regulations, policies, and departmental procedures that include the Health Information Act, the Public Service Act, Public Service Regulations, Human Resource Manual, Staffing Appeals Regulations and various other government policies.
 As well, the incumbent must work within the terms of any agreement reached with NWT unions.

-The TMPPS works closely with internal and external stakeholders to use appropriate resources for the delivery of the highest level of quality care and service at the most appropriate cost.
+The TM-HFP works closely with internal and external stakeholders to use appropriate resources for the delivery of the highest level of quality care and service at the most appropriate cost.

-This position supervises a team of Healthy Family Program and Family Preservation Program Supervisors which coordinate and supervise the provision of frontline services to families.
-The job holder leads a community of practice comprised of 14 Healthy Family Program sites throughout the NWT and several newly developed Family Preservation Program (FPP) sites, and leads and promotes the delivery of universal prevention as well as secondary and tertiary intervention services for families to support family health and wellbeing, as well as stabilization, safety, and reunification.
-The incumbent fosters and sustains community partnerships to support the effective integration of program changes throughout the system.
-This position collaborates with Territorial, Regional, DDHSS, HRHSSA and TCSA personnel on continuous quality improvement activities as they relate to the delivery of prevention and preservation services.
+This position provides direct supervision to five Healthy Family Program Supervisors and is responsible for recruiting, training and supervising all direct reports.
+This position will support direct reports in their development of healthy teams through clinical supervision, consultations, team building, and the development and organization of each program area.
+This position supervises a team of Healthy Family Program Supervisors who coordinate and supervise the provision of frontline services to families.
+This position is responsible to lead a community of practice comprised of 21 Healthy Family Program sites throughout the NWT and leads the delivery of universal and primary prevention services for families to support family health and wellbeing.
+The incumbent fosters and sustains community partnerships to supports the effective integration of program changes throughout the system.
+This position collaborates with Territorial, Regional, DDHSS, HRHSSA and TCSA personnel on continuous quality improvement activities as they relate to the delivery of prevention services.

 The legacies of colonization and residential schools have impacted Indigenous health outcomes and the way health and social services are delivered and accessed.
-Staff are expected to honour and promote a culturally safe environment at all times.
+Staff are expected to Honour and promote a culturally safe environment at all times.

 Cultural safety is an outcome where Indigenous peoples feel safe and respected, free of racism and discrimination, when accessing health and social services.
 Relationship-based care is fundamental to cultural safety because it prioritizes the need for trusting, caring and ongoing relationships between patients and clients with providers.
-Embedding a culturally safe approach in HSS has been identified as critical to supporting equitable access to care with the long term goal of improving health outcomes for Indigenous peoples.
+Embedding a culturally safe approach in HSS has been identified as critical to supporting equitable access to care with the long-term goal of improving health outcomes for Indigenous peoples.